Gamlingay: History

 Throughout history, Gamlingay has been a farming village.
 Most of the village was owned by the Oxford college Merton, and the Cambridge colleges Downing and Clare.
-Until a few years ago, the houses (subdivisions) at the local village college were named after Merton, Downing and Clare.
+Until a few years ago, the houses at Gamlingay Village College were named after Merton, Downing and Clare.
 Downing College acquired the land as a result of a bequest in the will of Sir George Downing, who lived in a mansion, Gamlingay Park, on his Gamlingay estate.

 In 1600, 64 houses – comprising much of the village – were destroyed in the "Great Fire of Gamlingay", as described in an extract of a letter from the Privy Council to Sir Thomas Egerton:

 "Whereas divers of the Justices of the Peace in the countie of Cambridge have certyfied us the lamentable accydent that hath fallen upon the inhabitantes of Gamlingay in the said countie, by casualltie of fire that happned on the 21St daie of Aprill last, whereby the moste parte of the said towne to the nomber of 76 houses with divers barnes and stackes of corne were suddainlie consumed."

 By 1844, Gamlingay had five inns, including the Cock (dating from at least 1588), the Rose & Crown (1622) and the Blue Ball (1770s).
 The Sultan was built near the station in 1867.
-At one time, there were 54 pubs in Gamlingay to serve the coach routes from London.
-It is claimed that the highwayman Dick Turpin rode through the village on his way north.

-Gamlingay had a station on the Bedford and Cambridge branch of the London and North Western Railway, which opened in 1862 and shut in 1968 in the Beeching cuts.
+Gamlingay railway station on the Bedford and Cambridge branch of the London and North Western Railway, was in operation from 1862 until 1968.

 Governance

 There are 15 councillors on Gamlingay Parish Council.
 The parish is represented on South Cambridgeshire District Council by one councillor for the Gamlingay ward and on Cambridgeshire County Council by one councillor for the Gamlingay electoral division.
-It is in the parliamentary constituency of South Cambridgeshire, represented at the House of Commons by Anthony Browne.
+It is in the parliamentary constituency of South Cambridgeshire.